floehopper/jamesmead.org/source/blog/2021-01-23-youtube-video-of-3d-maze-game-for-sinclair-zx-spectrum.html.md

 created_at: 2021-01-23 16:42:00 +00:00
 updated_at: 2021-01-23 16:42:00 +00:00
 guid: 8d8937e0-79a1-4e44-a1df-e37b7d43ff36
-published: false
 ---

 <img style="display: block; margin-left: auto; margin-right: auto; width: 33.3%; float:right; padding: 10px" src="/images/graphic-adventures-for-the-spectrum-48k.jpg" alt="Book cover for 'Graphic Adventures for the Spectrum 48K'">

-One evening last week I was idly browsing the web when I came across this quirky Youtube video which piqued my interest.
+One evening last week I was idly browsing the web when I came across [a quirky Youtube video](#the-youtube-video) which piqued my interest.
 In the video [James O'Grady][] demonstrated a 3D maze game.
 He'd typed in the code for the game from a familiar-sounding book called [Graphic Adventures for the Spectrum 48K][].

 The nominal author of this book, Richard Hurley, was one of my teachers and he included programs written by me and a number of my friends.
 The 3D maze game was one I wrote in about 1984 when I was 16 years old.
 In the video James goes on to critique the game, to explore some ways to improve it, and to read some reviews of the book from magazines of the time.

 The game was the first game I wrote entirely in Z80 machine code using the excellent [Zeus assembler][] and with my trusty copy of [The Complete Spectrum ROM Disassembly][].
 It was closely based on the "3D Monster Maze" game by J.K.
-Greye Software:
+Greye Software.

+### The ZX81 original

 <blockquote>
   <p>